 Left unknown is if the McMaster University and Mohawk College mandatory fee for the local transit Hamilton Street Railway universal bus pass will be considered “essential” by the provincial regulations, made voluntary, or exempted from the framework in some way.

 The announcement states that “walk home” programs are deemed essential safety services, and student levies for these programs must continue.
-Will universities be able to claim U-Pass’ to be similarly about safety?
+Will universities be able to claim U-Pass’ are a measure to ensure students can get home safely?

 Presently, all full-time undergraduates at McMaster, and all full-time students at Mohawk College must pay $206.16 in the 2019/20 academic year towards the HSR universal student pass – the fee is charged regardless of if a student uses local transit.

-For example, McMaster commuter students who live in Mississauga pay for HSR passes, meaning if the province makes the HSR fee voluntary, opting-out will be attracted to large portions of each institution’s student body.
+McMaster commuter students living in Mississauga pay for HSR passes, meaning if the province makes the HSR fee voluntary, opting-out will attract large portions of each institution’s student body.

 McMaster full-time on-campus graduate students will pay $252.38 for their 2019/20 pass.

 [Redeemer University College students pay $171.98 for their UPass.
-Redeemer is not publicly funded, and the contract between Redeemer and the City of Hamilton is not effected by any provincial regulation changes]
+Redeemer is not publicly funded, and the contract between Redeemer and the City of Hamilton is not affected by any provincial regulation changes]

 Public UPasses Are 16.7% of HSR’s Total Revenue